2024 Pacific hurricane season: Tropical Storm Aletta

 A tropical wave that led to the formation of Atlantic Tropical Storm Chris approached Central America from June 27-28.
 The southern part of this wave interacted with the monsoon trough over the far eastern Pacific, and the combined feature, as well as increased convection over the area, led to formation of a low pressure area on July 3.
 The low organized into a tropical depression at 06:00 UTC on July 4.
 The system strengthened into a tropical storm six hours later and was named Aletta, the latest-forming first named storm in the East Pacific in the satellite era.
 Aletta simultaneously peaked in intensity as a minimal tropical storm, retaining its strength for twelve hours.
+A 12:56 UTC Synthetic Aperture Radar (SAR) pass on July 4 depicted Aletta’s gale-force wind field extent to only 15 nm (28 km) in radius.
 Aletta eventually weakened back to a tropical depression the following day before degenerating into a remnant low by 00:00 UTC on July 6.
 The low subsequently dissipated later that day.